ssbc/ssb-keys/README.md

 when stored in a file, the file also contains a comment warning the reader about safe private key security.
 Comment lines are prefixed with `#` after removing them the result is valid JSON.

+The `curve` property is a legacy property used to denote the feed type and may be deprecated in the future.

 ### hash (data, encoding) => id
 Returns the sha256 hash of a given data.
 If encoding is not provided then it is assumed to be _binary_.